matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

 Deprecations
 ------------

-The class variable ``matplotlib.ticker.MaxNLocator.default_params`` is deprecated and will be removed in a future version.
-The defaults are not supposed to be user-configurable.

 ``matplotlib.ticker.MaxNLocator`` and its ``set_params`` method will issue a warning on unknown keyword arguments instead of silently ignoring them.